Owning HIV: Young adults & the fight ahead

 Meet the young advocates who are helping us spread the word

 Yonce Jones is a transgender woman who grew up between foster homes, and now seeks to educate and inspire others through her life experiences.
-In her role as a Peer Empowerment Leader she helps to empower and lead Harlem United clients in civic engagement and public education.
+In her role as a Peer Empowerment Leader she helped to empower and led Harlem United clients in civic engagement and public education.

 Prevention Access Campaign

-Cameron Kinker is the Community Engagement Coordinator for Prevention Access Campaign and the U=U Campaign.
-He is HIV-negative and strongly believes in the necessity of educating other seronegative individuals about U=U.
+Cameron Kinker is the Program and Communications Manager for Prevention Access Campaign and the U=U Campaign.
+He is HIV-negative and strongly believes in the necessity of educating other seronegative** individuals about U=U.

 Prevention Access Campaign and Ambassador for The Elizabeth Taylor AIDS Foundation